1UXDev/notebook/backend/backEndUpdate.md

 Delete:

+-> `Product.findByID(id).populate("reviews")` Defines that Product has relations to Reviews, and Updates / Gets them accordingly

 *Sidenotes*
 * Every Statuscode starting with 4 is on the client-side
 * Errorcode starting with 5 is on server side